radumarias/rencfs/README.md

 - password can be saved in OS keyring using [keyring](https://crates.io/crates/keyring)
 - [tracing](https://crates.io/crates/tracing) for logs

-# Considerations

-It doesn't have any independent review from experts, but if the project gains any traction would think about doing that.
-Please note, this project doesn't try to reinvent the wheel or be better than already proven implementations.
-It started as a learning project of Rust programming language and I feel like keep building more on it.
-It's a fairly simple and standard implementation that tries to respect all security standards, use safe libs and ciphers in the implementation so that it can be extended from this.
-Indeed it doesn't have the maturity yet to "fight" other well known implementations but it can be a project from which others can learn or build upon or why not for some to actually use it keeping in mind all the above.

 # Usage

 You can use it as a command line tool to mount an encrypted file system, or directly using the library to build your own binary (for library, you can follow the [documentation](https://docs.rs/rencfs/latest/rencfs/)).